rpaschoal/ng-chat/README.md

 * [hideFriendsList]{boolean}: Hides the friends list.
 Chat windows can still be opened, closed and toggled by using `IChatController`.
 Default is false.
 * [hideFriendsListOnUnsupportedViewport]{boolean}: Hides the friends list if there isn't enough space for at least one chat window on the current viewport.
 Default is true.
 * [fileUploadUrl]{string}: Defines a valid CORS enabled URL that can process a request form file and return a `FileMessage` for the destinatary user.
+* [theme]{ng-chat/core/theme.enum:Theme}: Defines the styling theme.
+There is a light (default) and a dark theme available.
+You can also supply this as a string.
+* [customTheme]{string}: Source URL of the stylesheet asset to use for custom CSS styles.
+Works with assets relative to the project using ng-chat.

 __Localization__
 * [messagePlaceholder]{string}: The placeholder that is displayed in the text input on each chat window.
 Default is "Type a message".